TOAST-DOCS/Gamebase/en/unreal-authentication.md

 | Line        | GamebaseAuthProvider::Line       | Android<br/>iOS |

-> Some IdP logins require particular information. 몇몇 IdP로 로그인할 때는 꼭 필요한 정보가 있습니다.<br/>
+> Some IdP logins require particular information. <br/>
-> For instance, to log in to Facebook, the setting for scope is needed.  를 들어, Facebook 로그인을 구현하려면 scope 등을 설정해야 합니다.<br/>
+> For instance, to log in to Facebook, the setting for scope is needed. <br/>
-> To configure such required information, 이러한 필수 정보들을 설정할 수 있게 API for static void Login (string providerName, Dictionary<string, object> additionalInfo, GamebaseCallback.GamebaseDelegate<GamebaseResponse.Auth.AuthToken> callback) is provided. 를 제공합니다.<br/>
+> To configure such required information, API for static void Login (string providerName, Dictionary<string, object> additionalInfo, GamebaseCallback.GamebaseDelegate<GamebaseResponse.Auth.AuthToken> callback) is provided. <br/>
-> You may enter information for the additionalInfo parameter in the format of dictionary.  파라미터에 필수 정보들을 dictionary 형태로 입력하시면 됩니다.
+> You may enter information for the additionalInfo parameter in the format of dictionary.
-When there's available value for additionalInfo, use it; otherwise (null), apply default value registered on TOAST Console.   값이 있을 경우에는 해당 값을 사용하고 없을 경우에는(null) TOAST Console에 등록된 값을 사용합니다.
+When there's available value for additionalInfo, use it; otherwise (null), apply default value registered on TOAST Console.
 ([Setting additionalInfo for TOAST Console](./oper-app/#authentication-information))<br/>
-> Standalone supports a login via WebViewAdapter and does not block event input via UIs when WebView is open. 를 통해서 로그인을 지원하며 WebView가 열려 있을 때 UI로 입력되는 Event를 Blocking하지 않습니다.
+> Standalone supports a login via WebViewAdapter and does not block event input via UIs when WebView is open.

 **Example**